Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Online banking with minimal monthly and ATM fees.

-How does it compare to other banks or services?State Farm Bank holds approximately $16 billion in assets, which places it outside the top 50 largest banks in the US.
+How does State Farm compare to other banks or services?State Farm Bank holds approximately $16 billion in assets, which places it outside the top 50 largest banks in the US.
 State Farm is a relatively small bank but it’s the largest property and casualty insurance company in the US.

 It has no branch locations, but its insurance offices can accept applications and do limited banking.